layer3switch/metrilyx-2.0/docs/QuickStart.rst

 * CentOS/Oracle 6
 * Ubuntu 14.04

-Also a minimum of 1GB of memory is also required as well as nginx >= 1.6.1.
+A minimum of 1GB of memory is required as well as nginx >= 1.6.1.

 The quickest way to be get up and running is to use the packages provided under the `Release <https://github.com/Ticketmaster/metrilyx-2.0/releases>`_ section.
 The only additional required piece is a running installation of nginx.